fangohr/micromagnetic-standard-problem-ferromagnetic-resonance/README.md

 This repository contains scripts to reproduce the standard problem results as presented in the paper.
-There are two directories in `src/` directory: `nmag_scripts/` and `oommf_scripts`.
+There are two directories in `src/` directory: `nmag_scripts/` and `oommf_scripts/`.
 Each directory contains the scripts to create figures 2, 3, 4 and 5 from the paper.
 For each folder we include a a `Makefile` which can be run in several ways:

 1. To produce figures using the data in the repository, execute `make figures`.